 In Mexico one of the most recognisable Christmas symbols is a piñata (pin-yah-ta).

 I made three piñatas for the piñata page as part of the ‘celebrations and festivals’ section of my kids book on Mexico.
-First, a 7-cone star (estrella) representing the Star of Betlehem; second, a donkey (burro) representing the animal on which Mary rode pregnant to Betlehem; and third, a Christmas tree (árbol de Navidad) – all of which are traditional shapes used for the 9 days of Las Posadas, Christmas and the Three Kings in Mexico.
+First, a 7-cone star (estrella) representing the Star of Bethlehem; second, a donkey (burro) representing the animal on which Mary rode pregnant to Bethlehem; and third, a Christmas tree (árbol de Navidad) – all of which are traditional shapes used for the 9 days of Las Posadas, Christmas and the Three Kings in Mexico.
 At other times, piñatas are usually shaped as different animals or cartoon characters, but can be other shapes too.

 A piñata is a hollow shape made out of paper, cardboard and glue.
 It is decorated with coloured crepe and tissue paper as well as other items using a papier-mache technique.
 Traditionally, it had been made from adobe (olla de barro roja).
 Each piñata is filled with sweets, small toys, fruits and yam beans.

 Breaking of the piñata as a popular party game is traditionally associated with Mexico used for special celebrations and festivities.
 It is an essential form of entertainment for kids at Las Posadas, Christmas, the Three Kings and birthday parties.
 However, the piñata probably originally comes from China.
 The Chinese version was in the form of cows, oxen or buffaloes, covered with coloured paper.
 It was filled with seeds and then broken with a stick during the New Year celebrations.
 The remains were burnt and ashes served for good luck throughout the year.